gimli-org/gimli/doc/dev.rst

     --------
         average : Weighted average,
-        e.g., Link to tutorials :ref:`tut:Modelling_BC` assuming there has been set a appropriate label in the tutorial.
+        e.g., Link to tutorials :ref:`tut:Modelling_BC` assuming there has been set an appropriate label in the tutorial.

     References
     ----------
-    if not in global bib
+    if not in global bib file
     """